medusajs/medusa/docs/content/add-plugins/twilio-sms.md

 ## Example Usage of the Plugin

-This plugin adds the service `twilioSmsService` to your Medusa server.
+This plugin adds the service `twilioSmsService` to your Medusa backend.
 To send SMS using it, all you have to do is resolve it in your file as explained in the [Services](../advanced/backend/services/create-service.md#using-your-custom-service) documentation.

 In this example, you’ll create a subscriber that listens to the `order.placed` event and sends an SMS to the customer to confirm their order.

 :::tip

-For this example to work, you’ll need to install and configure Redis on your server.
+For this example to work, you’ll need to install and configure Redis on your backend.
 You can refer to the [development guide](/tutorial/set-up-your-development-environment#redis) to learn how to do that.

 :::

-Create the file `src/services/sms.js` in your Medusa server with the following content:
+Create the file `src/services/sms.js` in your Medusa backend with the following content:

 ```jsx title=src/services/sms.js
 class SmsSubscriber {